 Georgia A. Tuttle, MD

-Georgia A. Tuttle, MD, a practicing dermatologist, was elected to the American Medical Association (AMA) Board of Trustees in June 2011.
-Prior to her election, Dr. Tuttle had served in the AMA House of Delegates for 15 years as alternate delegate and then delegate from New Hampshire.
+Georgia A. Tuttle, MD, a practicing dermatologist, was elected to a second four-year term on the American Medical Association Board of Trustees in June 2015.
+Prior to her initial election to the board, Dr. Tuttle served 15 years in the AMA House of Delegates as alternate delegate and then delegate from New Hampshire.

-Actively involved in her state medical society, Dr. Tuttle was the first woman elected president of the 221-year-old New Hampshire Medical Society (NHMS).
+Actively involved in her state medical society, Dr. Tuttle was the first woman elected president of the 225-year-old New Hampshire Medical Society (NHMS).
+She is only the fifth recipient of the society’s prestigious Josiah Bartlett Award, created to recognize physicians who exemplify the broad achievements of Dr. Bartlett, who signed the Declaration of Independence, authored the Articles of Confederation and then served as New Hampshire’s first governor and first Supreme Court chief justice.
 She was also honored as the first recipient of the NHMS's Marjorie Parsons Award, given by the society to a female physician whose "personal integrity and skills exemplify the role of the true physician and bring credit to the honored profession."

 Born and raised in Virginia Beach, Va., Dr. Tuttle attended the University of Maine where she was inducted into Phi Beta Kappa her junior year and later into Phi Kappa Phi.
 She received her MD from the Tufts University School of Medicine in Boston, which honored her with its 2005 Distinguished Alumnus Award for her service to medicine and significant achievement in organized medicine.
-She did her dermatology training at Dartmouth-Hitchcock Medical Center in Lebanon, is a member of the American Academy of Dermatology and is certified by the American Board of Dermatology.
+She did her dermatology training at Dartmouth-Hitchcock Medical Center in Lebanon, is a member of the American Academy of Dermatology, from which she has received two Presidential Citations, and is certified by the American Board of Dermatology.

-Dr. Tuttle has been in solo private practice for 28 years and remains active in her community, serving on the Lebanon City Council and as the city’s current mayor.
+Dr. Tuttle has been in solo private practice for 31 years and remains active in her community, serving on the Lebanon City Council and in her eighth consecutive term as the city’s mayor.